25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

-To enter the water, look at the ocean from the shore, and find an underwater sand channel.
+To enter the water, look at the ocean from the shore, and identify an underwater sand channel.
 Sand channels show up as a light turquoise color, while the coral reef looks dark from above.
 Get in at the start of a sand channel, and follow it out as far as you wish to explore.
-A sand channel is also a great landmark for finding your way back to your starting point.
+TIP: A sand channel is also a great landmark for finding your way back to your starting point.

-Once you are spent – and you will be at Olowalu; there is so much to see! – enjoy spending time on the sand and fallen tree trunks of this narrow beach.
+Once you are spent – and you will be at Olowalu; there is so much to see! – enjoy some extra time on the sand and fallen tree trunks of this narrow beach.
 When you leave, if you are heading back to Lahaina, be very careful; making a left hand turn across traffic can be somewhat of a challenge.

 South Maui Beaches